-At Avenue we teach KTC (Knowledge Transfer Centre) phonics with comprehensive lesson plans that teach children to hear, read, write and apply phonemes in their reading and writing.
-Children who need additional support in Key Stage 2 also follow a KTC style phonics program.
+At Avenue we teach ALS phonics with comprehensive lesson plans that teach children to hear, read, write and apply phonemes in their reading and writing.
+Children who need additional support in Key Stage 2 also follow a ALS style phonics program.
 In March 2019, Challenge Partners recognised the positive impact that our phonics teaching is having by awarding us an 'Area of Excellence' for the teaching of phonics.

 We aim to provide a broad and varied choice of reading material.
 This is developed through individual reading with carefully structured books in a reading scheme (home readers) and through guided and shared reading in English and other subject areas.